 Devon's Pick: Mini Countryman Cooper S adds everyone's favorite turbo engine at a decent price that's hard to pass up.
 You can add Mini's all-wheel-drive system for a slightly hefty premium.
 The Mini with just front-wheel-drive combo more than enough for most drivers.

 Likes: Spacious interior for four passengers.
-Turbo versions offer the most rewarding driving experience.
+All engines offer a very rewarding driving experience.
 Available all-wheel-drive system.

 Dislikes: Mini is stingy with equipment.
 The options you'll most likely want will push the price sky high.
 Ride comfort is rather disappointing.
 Dashboard layout is confusing with too many fiddly controls.
 Not as fun to drive as the Hardtop Mini.